NSoiffer/MathCAT/docs/users.md

 Note: in NVDA, the options can be set by using the MathCAT preferences dialog.
 This is accessed by going to the NVDA preferences, choosing "Tools", and then "MathCAT settings...".
 The settings are divided into three categories: Speech, Navigation, and Braille.
 This division is reflected in the documentation below.

 MathCAT supports multiple modes of navigation.
 The means to begin navigating and end navigating will differ depending on the AT you are using.
 See the list below.
-The commands/key-strokes accepted by MathCAT are the same as those accepted by MathPlayer and are [listed in this document](https://docs.wiris.com/en/mathplayer/navigation_commands).
-MathCAT's navigation is the same in Word and in a browser.
+The commands/key-strokes accepted by MathCAT are the same as those accepted by MathPlayer and are [listed in this document](nav-commands.md).
+The documentation describes many useful ways to navigate math.
+For those who just want to get started:
+* Use the arrows keys to move left/right or up/down a mathematical structure (e.g., into/out of a fraction)
+* If inside of a table, CTRL+arrow will move by cell
+* Home/End move to the start/end of the expression
+* Space reads your current position
+* Shift+up/down will change the mode of navigation (see [navigation documentation](nav-commands.md))

 To start navigation:
 * NVDA:  press NVDA+Alt+M or the space key to enter math navigation mode, press Esc to exit

+MathCAT's navigation is the same in Word and in a browser.

 ## Option List
 The options are listed below.
 Most options allow only a limited set of values and those are indicated in the options.